napiyo/E-commerce/README.md

 * admin can manage all user, delete user, change Role
 * admin panel has order page. where he can see all orders and update order status or cancel order
 * products , admin can add new products or update products, add stocks
+#
+* FrontEnd (ReactJS) and BackEnd is maintained  separately

+# TO run this repo in your local server